Around the world, women are charged more for female-branded products than near identical male ones. This extra charge, we call ‘pink tax’.

 So, what does this mean for parents who have daughters?
 They are likely to fork out about S$50,000 more to raise their girls to the age of 18 compared to boys.

-Family3 helps you grow your savings safely and offers lifelong guaranteed cash payouts that you and your daughter can reinvest for even greater returns.
-Plus, it even offers you protection for life.
+We have a range of wealth accumulation plans that can help you grow your savings safely and offer lifelong guaranteed cash payouts that you and your daughter can reinvest for even greater returns.
+Plus, insurance coverage is also added when you plan with us.

 These plans are protected under the Policy Owners' Protection Scheme which is administered by the Singapore Deposit Insurance Corporation (SDIC).
 Coverage for your policy is automatic and no further action is required from you.
 For more information on the types of benefits that are covered under the scheme as well as the limits of coverage, where applicable, please contact us or visit the Life Insurance Association (LIA) or SDIC websites (www.lia.org.sg or www.sdic.org.sg).